 What is a translation glossary?

-A glossary is a list of defined key terms used by your company and their approved translations in all target languages.
+A translation glossary is a list of defined key terms used by your company and their approved translations in all target languages.

-The glossary ensures key terms are translated consistently by all translators each time they appear in the source text, regardless of how often they are translated, or which translator does the work.
+The translation glossary ensures key terms are translated consistently by all translators each time they appear in the source text, regardless of how often they are translated, or which translator does the work.
 A term glossary is designed specifically for industry, company and audience-specific terminology, slogans, and taglines.
 A glossary promotes translation consistency across markets, enabling you to maintain consistent brand messaging in all your target languages.

 - The glossary should be created before translation work begins.